qsharp-community/qsharp-community.github.io/_posts/2020-06-23-Durr_Hoyer_Post_1.md

     The Dürr-Høyer algorithm takes an unsorted table of integers
     and finds the minima in Big-O(sqrt(N)) N being the # of elements in the table.
-    Open Source Implementation of the algorithm is easily done, understanding the Dürr and Høyer paper [(1)]
+    Open Source Implementation of the algorithm is easily done, understanding the Dürr and Høyer paper
     was and is the most difficult challenge.
     There is a python host file and two Q# circuits.
-    One circuit applies the Quantum Minimum Searching Algorithm and another circuit intializes our register as described in 'A quantum algorithm for finding the minimum'[(1)]
+    One circuit applies the Quantum Minimum Searching Algorithm and another circuit intializes our register as described in 'A quantum algorithm for finding the minimum'
     The most intersting part of the algorithm is the initializing of the register
-    and applying the quantum exponential searching algorithm [(2)] to the register.
+    and applying the quantum exponential searching algorithm to the register.

     If you would like to contribute to this project or take a look at some code head over to:
     https://github.com/mridulsar/DurrHoyerLibrary